VirgilSecurity/demo-twilio-backend-nodejs/docs/README.md

-# Quickstart: Adding End-to-End Encryption to Twilio IP Messaging.
+# Quickstart: Adding End-to-End Encryption to Twilio Programmable Chat.

 ## Introduction

-With these instructions, you'll learn how to install and integrate the Virgil Crypto API and Twilio IP messaging API.
+With these instructions, you'll learn how to install and integrate the Virgil Crypto API and Twilio Programmable Chat API.
 Let's go!

 ## How it Works - Basics
 ![IPMessaging](https://github.com/VirgilSecurity/virgil-demo-twilio/blob/master/Images/how-it-works.png)